 Get health advice and learn about advances in medicine at Scripps through the San Diego Health Podcast.
 Hosted by Susan Taylor, the bi-weekly program features physicians and other health providers.
 Episodes cover a wide range of topics to help you get well and stay healthy.

-Carol Salem, MD, medical director of the Scripps Minimally Invasive Robotic Surgery Program, discusses advances in robotic surgery, who’s eligible, and what doctors can do now that wouldn’t have been possible without the technology.
+Carol Salem, MD, medical director of the Scripps Minimally Invasive Robotic Surgery Program, discuss advances in robotic surgery, who’s eligible, and what doctors can do now that wouldn’t have been possible without the technology.
+Listen now >

-Jill Sandman, manager of volunteer services for Scripps Health’s north region, and Rosemary Van Gorder, a longtime Scripps pet therapy volunteer, discuss our volunteer program, the different roles volunteers play and how you can help.
+Jill Sandman, manager of volunteer services for Scripps Health’s north region, and Rosemary Van Gorder, a longtime Scripps pet therapy volunteer, discuss the health care system’s volunteer program, the different roles volunteers play and how you can help.
+Listen now >

 Anupam “Bobby” Garg, MD, and Valerie Gafori, MD, who are both OB-GYNs at Scripps, discuss common gynecological conditions that may require surgery and what doctors can do to treat them.
 Options include minimally invasive procedures performed using FDA-approved robotic medical equipment.
 Listen now >